FIRE-3DV: Framework-Independent Rendering Engine for 3D Graphics using Vulkan: Introduction

-To address these limitations, this work presents a new standalone rendering engine supporting the Vulkan graphics API to modernize AMBF, which may be applicable to other simulators limited by legacy rendering engines.
+This work presents a framework-independent rendering engine for 3D graphics using Vulkan (FIRE-3DV) to modernize AMBF and other simulators limited by legacy rendering engines.
 We chose Vulkan, OpenGL’s successor, due to its cross-platform support and low-level design, allowing for significant performance improvements.
-Given the substantial architectural differences between legacy OpenGL and Vulkan, it was decided to develop the renderer as a standalone program and, therefore, integrate both processes via a plugin in AMBF.
-As such, support for interface devices, physics computations, and plugin architecture is maintained in AMBF, while the proposed engine renders the geometry of the scene (see Figure \ref{fig:fig system overview}).
-Overall, the full system enables access to all AMBF features while significantly improving rendering quality.
+Given the substantial architectural differences between legacy OpenGL and Vulkan, it was decided to develop the renderer as a standalone program and, therefore, integrate both processes via a plugin in the simulation engine.
+As such, support for interface devices, physics computations, and plugin architecture is maintained in the simulation engine, while FIRE-3DV only takes care of the scene visualization (see Fig. \ref{fig:fig system overview}).
+Overall, the full system retains access to the simulation engine's features while significantly improving rendering quality.

-While developing this newer engine, efforts were concentrated on improving the computational performance of the rendering pipeline compared to the previous version of AMBF.
+While developing this rendering engine, efforts were concentrated on improving the computational performance of the rendering pipeline compared to AMBF.
 Additionally, several additional features, such as support for physically-based rendering (PBR) materials, anti-aliasing, and ray-traced shadows, were co-developed to improve the visual fidelity of the engine.
 Overall, this paper summarizes some of the main design principles and challenges faced while developing this system, as well as opportunities for using a modern graphics API in developing advanced dynamic simulations.
 In summary, our key contributions are:

-\begin{enumerate} \item A standalone and open-source rendering engine supporting the Vulkan graphics API. \item Integration between the AMBF dynamic simulation engine and the standalone rendering engine, as an illustration of how this approach could be used with other simulators. \end{enumerate}
+\begin{enumerate} \item FIRE-3DV, a standalone and open-source rendering engine supporting the Vulkan graphics API. \item Integration between the AMBF dynamic simulation engine and FIRE-3DV, as an illustration of how this approach could be used with other simulators. \end{enumerate}